parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 featured = false
 reaction = false
 +++
-_This post was adapted from a document I wrote for new members of my engineering project team, [CUAir](https://cuair.org/).
+_This post was adapted from a document I wrote in August 2023 for new members of my engineering project team, [CUAir](https://cuair.org/).
 My subteam, in particular, writes ML models for computer vision tasks.
 I thought this would be a cool intro to our work._